fallen-icarus/cardano-aftermarket/README.md

 - If no beacons are present, the address' staking credential must approve.

 The beacon smart contract will actually do the exact same check as when creating ClaimBid UTxOs.
-However, since closing SpotBid UTxOs implies no new ClaimBid UTxO outputs, there are no outputs to check.
+However, since closing ClaimBid UTxOs implies no new ClaimBid UTxO outputs, there are no outputs to check.

 If there is ever an invalid ClaimBid UTxO (ie, an UTxO with a `ClaimBidDatum` but no beacons), it can